 Since I love making exceptions, I have one exception to this rule: I always have my door open to both my staff and my family.
 Anytime your employees need something or have a question, make sure they’re as comfortable as possible in approaching you at all times, 24/7, even if it’s 3 am.
 Your employees are not annoying salesmen, they’re your equals – part of a team that is building your company.
 Make time for them.

 Reduce your commute time

-This will be a very brief point, because I’ve already discussed it at length before.
+This will be a very brief point because I’ve already discussed it at length before.

-Literally shave 30 mins – 1 hour by leaving the house early – before rush hour hits.
-I’ve had rule in place for over a year now – if I find myself leaving the house during rush hour, I’ll go back in the house and plow through work for another hour or two and then leave.
+Literally, shave 30 mins – 1 hour by leaving the house early – before rush hour hits.
+I’ve had a rule in place for over a year now – if I find myself leaving the house during rush hour, I’ll go back in the house and plow through work for another hour or two and then leave.
 I apply the same logic when leaving the office.

 I realize that not everyone will have this flexibility, in which case, you’re building a more conducive life if you simply wake up an hour or two earlier and get to the office earlier to plow through some work.

 No matter how well your day-to-day or week-to-week is structured, you won’t focus on what’s truly important until you prioritize goals.
 These goals can be long-term if you like, but more importantly, they should be set daily too.

 Here is an actual screenshot of my goals from three days ago.

 Setting daily goals like that is great for efficiency because it truly gets your brain working on what’s important in your life.
 You should always take into consideration the 80 / 20 (focus on the 20% that brings you the 80% of your results) rule when setting your goals – because it’s a rule that is applicable to time management and efficiency.